webplatform/docs/html/elements/fieldset/index.md

 }}
 }}
 {{Notes_Section
-|Usage=Fieldsets are not required but useful for grouping elements in a form to enhance the visual flow and usability of complex forms. optionally you can use a [[html/elements/legend]'''legend'''] element to give your '''fieldset''' element a caption.
+|Usage=Fieldsets are not required but useful for grouping elements in a form to enhance the visual flow and usability of complex forms. optionally you can use a [[html/elements/legend|'''legend''']] element to give your '''fieldset''' element a caption.
 |Notes====Default layout===
 Typically, the browser draws a box around the containing elements of every fieldset.
 This border can be disabled via CSS <code>border: none;</code> The border contains the legend by default.
-See [[html/elements/legend]'''legend'''] for details.
+See [[html/elements/legend|'''legend''']] for details.

 ===Nesting fieldsets===
 It’s also possible and in certain use cases pretty useful to nest fieldsets.
-See Example.
+See Example above.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification